 As noted above, with the rise of the "go-shop" has come an increasing focus on creative approaches to dealing with break-up fees to potentially enhance the post-signing auction process.
-While historically an occasional deal would have had a two-tier break-up fee where the fee is less during the earlier period after signing, Delcor's acquisition of National Gypsum and L-3's 2004 acquisition of Titan (2% in the first 30 days and 3% thereafter) are historical examples and a recent, very visible, example is Pfizer's acquisition of Wyeth (2.2% for first 30 days and up to 4% thereafter), 40 now many of the transactions that incorporate a "go-shop" also split the break-up fee to have a smaller fee (often by as much as 40-50%) during the "go-shop" period.
+While historically an occasional deal would have had a two-tier break-up fee where the fee is less during the earlier period after signing, Delcor's acquisition of National Gypsum and L-3's 2004 acquisition of Titan (2% in the first 30 days and 3% thereafter) are historical examples and a more recent, very visible, example is Pfizer's acquisition of Wyeth (2.2% for first 30 days and up to 4% thereafter), 45 now many of the transactions that incorporate a "go-shop" also split the break-up fee to have a smaller fee (often by as much as 40-50%) during the "go-shop" period.
 In HCA, for example, the fee was \$300 million inside the "go-shop" period and \$500 million thereafter.
 In TXU the fee was \$375 million inside the period and \$1 billion thereafter.
 In Diedrich's original merger agreement with strategic acquirer Peet's, the fee was \$6.4 million inside the period and \$8.5 million thereafter.
 In Laureate, there was a 2/1 ratio, and in Kerzner there was actually a 3/1 ratio.
 In Freescale, the ratio was 2/1, but the applicable lower fee period was only for the first 10 days of the "go-shop" window.
-In Catalina, the fee was a modest \$8.4 million inside the 45-day "go-shop" period (0.5%), and 50.6 million (3%) thereafter.
-41 Most recently, in CKE Restaurants the fee was \$9.3 million (1.5%) inside a 40-day "go-shop" period (which could be extended an additional 20 days for competing proposals received during such period) and \$15.5 million (2.5%) thereafter.
+In Catalina, the fee was a modest \$8.4 million inside the 45-day "go-shop" period (0.5%), and 50.6 million (3%) thereafter.46 In CKE Restaurants the fee was \$9.3 million (1.5%) inside a 40-day "go-shop" period (which could be extended an additional 20 days for competing proposals received during such period) and \$15.5 million (2.5%) thereafter.
 In Dynamex, the fee was \$4.2 million (2%) for deals with an "excluded party" that had made a takeover proposal "reasonably likely to result in a 'superior proposal'" during a 40-day "go-shop" period, and \$6.3 million (3%) for transactions with parties other than an "excluded party."
-42
+In Versant, the fee was doubled for superior proposals received at any time following the "go-shop" period.
+Finally, the recently announced Dell Inc. sale to an investor group including Michael S. Dell and Silver Lake includes a 45-day "go-shop" period (which, at the time of this publication, is still active with no superior proposals under the agreement being publicly announced to date)48 and a related two tier break-up fee structure-in the event of a termination in connection with Dell's entry into an alternate acquisition agreement with a party who makes a qualifying proposal during the "goshop" period, the break-up fee is \$180,000,000 (less than 1% of the equity value); in contrast, a similar termination in connection with a party who makes a proposal after the expiration of the "go-shop" triggers a \$450,000,000 (or 2.5 times greater) break-up fee.